hackclub/hackclub/workshops/sprig_first_game/README.md

 [Sprig](https://sprig.hackclub.com/) is a tool developed by Hack Club to help people quickly get started making interesting tile games.
 It's a tiny game engine embedded in a web-based editor with integrated art and music tools.
 If you build a game in Sprig and share it in the community gallery you can get a [Sprig Console](https://sprig.hackclub.com)!

-We're going to build a [Sokoban game] (https://www.mathsisfun.com/games/sokoban.html).
-To get started with Sprig, simply open [the Sprig editor] (https://editor.sprig.hackclub.com).
+We're going to build a [Sokoban game](https://www.mathsisfun.com/games/sokoban.html).
+To get started with Sprig, simply open [the Sprig editor](https://editor.sprig.hackclub.com).

 [![Sprig's editor](https://cloud-mju5h5o89-hack-club-bot.vercel.app/0screenshot_2022-11-02_at_16-01-13_sprig.png)](https://sprig.hackclub.com)

 On the left, we have an editor, and on the right, we have the actual game.
 We're going to be using the editor to write the code for our game.

+## Introduction ##
+We are going to create 4 variables; a **p**layer, a **b**ox that you're going to push, the **g**oal of the level, and a **w**all that'll serve as an obstacle.
+We then use `setLegend` to create the art (sprite) for each of these.
+Later you'll be using these variables to build maps.

+Let's get rolling!

 ## Creating a Player

-To start, let's assign a single character to a variable that we can use in our spite legend.
+To start, let's assign a single character to a variable.

 ```js
 const player = "p";